joshmarinacci/mdxml-tools/examples/brain/circuitpython.md

 * get into boot loader mode with double click on the reset button.
 * asyncio is not supported on SAMD21 boards due to lack of storage and RAM.

+## Adafruit Magtag

+If your magtag already has the U2F bootloader on it, you can just double click the reset button to enter bootmode, then drag the .uf2 file with [the latest release of CircuitPython](https://circuitpython.org/board/adafruit_magtag_2.9_grayscale/) onto the magtag bootloader drive that appears.
+Otherwise you will need to use the ESP32 bin tool to install it.

+## Lilygo T-Display S3

+This little board is ESP based and doesn't come from Adafruit so you can't enter bootmode to open up a local drive.
+You have to install circuitpython over serial connection.
+The easiest way to do this is from the CP install page's new 'open installer button'.
+You *must* do this part on Chrome.

+1. plug the device into your computer using a USB cable. make sure it's a data cable, not just power.
+2. Hold the boot button, click the reset button, then release the boot button.
+It should be in bootmode.
+From the commandline on a a mac you should be able to see the serial port using `ls -l /dev/tty.*`.
+3. Go to the [CircuitPython release page](https://circuitpython.org/board/lilygo_tdisplay_s3/) using Chrome.
+4. Click the 'open installer' button (on the right side below the purple download buttons). *image here*
+5. Click the 'Upgrade CircuitPython 9.2.1 Bin Only' link in the dialog and follow the prompts.
+Assuming the device's serial port was found you should have CP installed after a minute or two.
+6. Reboot the device and the `CIRCUITPY` drive should come up.

+## CYB Cheap Yellow Board
+Also called the [Sunton ESP32-2432S028](https://circuitpython.org/board/sunton_esp32_2432S028/).
+Like many ESP32 boards you must install CircuitPython using the web install using Chrome, or the commandline esp32 tool.

 ## KB2040:
 * [learn page](https://learn.adafruit.com/adafruit-kb2040)
 * [pinout PDF](https://github.com/adafruit/Adafruit-KB2040-PCB/blob/main/Adafruit%20KB2040%20Pinout.pdf)